-Idaho DUI First Offense
+Idaho First Offense DUI Laws

 A first offense DUI in Idaho will result in two separate cases.
 The first is the criminal charge that you will face in Idaho court where you will be facing fines, jail time, alcohol education classes, and more.
 The second is the administrative penalty you will be faced with from the Idaho Transportation Department for violating the state's "per se" law.